Skip Nav Destination

 Published: 16 June 2020

-... to endothelial cells and parenchymal tissue.
-Unbalanced NET formation and neutrophil activation may therefore play a significant role in the pathogenesis of numerous non-autoimmune pathologies, such as thrombosis, cystic fibrosis, sepsis, transfusion-related acute lung injury, severe obesity, gouty arthritis...
+... exposed by-products are toxic to endothelial cells and parenchymal tissue.
+Unbalanced NET formation and neutrophil activation may therefore play a significant role in the pathogenesis of numerous non-autoimmune pathologies, such as thrombosis, cystic fibrosis, sepsis, transfusion-related acute lung injury...

 Clin Sci (Lond) (2019) 133 (12): 1321–1339.